 Canyonlands National Park

+The largest National Park in Utah is Canyonlands.
 Four distinct landscapes make up the areas of Canyonlands National Park.
 Island in the sky, the rivers, the maze, and the needles each have their own unique feel and give this primitive desert its character.

 Four-wheel driving, mountain biking, hiking, and paddling are the main activities in this park.